virasana/SupportTicket/README.md

 =============

-This is a project to demonstrate some of the technologies that I am working on, using DevOps best practices (broadly based upon the [Twelve Factor App approach](https://12factor.net/)).
+This is a project to demonstrate some of the technologies that I am working on, using widely accepted DevOps practices (broadly based upon the [Twelve Factor App approach](https://12factor.net/)).
 Using Docker containers with Kubernetes orchestration, I am able to deploy to Azure and AWS using a single codebase.

 ## Running Deployments